Theory of Science and Research Design for Human Geographers

 Objectives and Content

 This is a course in theory of science and research design for human geographers.
-In this course students will critically reflect upon theory of science perspectives and concepts and their implications for research design, as well as contemporary perspectives on the relations between science and society.
-The course aims to enable students to use such insights and critical reflections in their own Master thesis projects under development.
+In this course, students will critically reflect on the theory of science perspectives and concepts and their implications for research design, as well as contemporary perspectives on the relations between science and society.
+The course aims to enable students to use such insights and critical reflections in their own master's thesis projects under development.

-During the course the student will develop their master project description, that will end up in milestone 1.
+During the course, the student will develop their master project description, which will end up in Milestone 1.

 Learning Outcomes